The 70s Disco Fashion 1970s Costume History

 trousers and top and not have to spend hours searching for tops and knits in

-of separates were soon the norm within good department stores by the 1980s.
+collections of separates were soon the norm within good department stores by

-the 70s.
-Chunky hand knitted cardigans like the ones worn in Starsky and Hutch
+dressing of the 70s.
+Chunky hand knitted cardigans like the ones worn in

-were soon paraded around town.
-The most famous designer of knitwear was Bill
+Starsky and Hutch were soon paraded around town.
+The most famous designer of

-Gibb.
-His zig zagged knit patterns and complex intricate designs in bright
+knitwear was Bill Gibb.
+His zig zagged knit patterns and complex intricate

 Despite the fact that synthetic fabrics were used in many items of clothing